How to introduce a time clock to your employees

 So, let’s look at some key recommendations on how to introduce a time clock to employees, based on our 30 years of experience.

-Implementing a time clock (an employee attendance system) is of great importance for every company.
-Its benefits for the employer are usually easily recognizable:
+Having a time and attendance system is of great importance for every company.
+Its benefits for the employer are easily recognizable.
+To name a few:

 1. Explain clearly why you are implementing a time clock

-Explain the practical benefits of satisfying the legal requirements and taking some manual work off your administrator’s back and payroll department.
+Explain the practical benefits of satisfying legal requirements and taking some manual work off the back of your administrators and payroll department.
 Emphasize that the time clock is not about control or distrust, but about fairness and saving time.